School of Ignatian Spirituality

 The 18th Annotation of the Spiritual Exercises

 This opportunity covers the same themes as the 19th Annotation only in a condensed 10-week format.
 Also, included is an introduction to the key forms of Ignatian prayer.
 Just like the 19th Annotation, weekly spiritual direction is included with a trained Ignatian spiritual director.
+Currently, you can be guided through the 18th Annotation individually or in a group.

 Please complete your SIS APPLICATION by using the IGNATIAN APPLICATION button to the right.